FraunhoferISST/edc-samples/fc/README.md

 The samples in this section focus on the topic of Federated Catalogs.

 ### Motivation

-The Federated Catalog (FC) represents the aggregated catalogs of multiple participants in a dataspace.
-To achieve that, the FC employs a set of crawlers, that periodically scrape the dataspace requesting the catalog from each participant in a list of participants and consolidates them in a local cache.
+The Federated Catalog (FC) functions as an aggregated repository of catalogs obtained from multiple participants in the dataspace.
+To accomplish this, the FC utilizes crawlers that periodically crawl the catalogs from each participant and store this list of catalogs in a local cache.
-Instead of querying each participant individually, keeping a locally cached version of every participant's catalog makes catalog queries more responsive and robust, and it can cause a reduction in network load.
+By maintaining this locally cached version of catalogs, it eliminates the need to query each participant individually, resulting in faster and more reliable queries.

 The following samples shows how to
 * implement, build and run different versions of FC e.g.